 Klarna's AI Customer Service Reversal: What Went Wrong and What You Need to Decide Before It Happens to You

 In March 2024, Klarna announced its OpenAI-powered assistant was handling two-thirds of customer service conversations — the equivalent of 700 full-time agents.
 The announcement was cited globally as proof that generative AI could replace large-scale service labor.
-By late 2024, Klarna had begun re-hiring humans.
+In May 2025, CEO Sebastian Siemiatkowski acknowledged to Bloomberg that cost had been over-weighted and that the company was returning to human hiring.
 This memo dissects what the reversal reveals, what decision every enterprise with a comparable initiative must now make, and what questions your team has not asked yet.

 In March 2024, Klarna published a press release claiming its AI-powered customer service assistant — built on OpenAI’s models — was handling 2.3 million conversations, equivalent to two-thirds of all customer service volume, in its first month of deployment.
 The announcement claimed it was doing the work of 700 full-time agents, with customer satisfaction scores described as equivalent to human agents and a projected annual profit improvement of $40 million.

 The announcement was exactly what the market wanted to hear.
 Klarna’s CEO Sebastian Siemiatkowski gave interviews describing the transformation as proof of a new operating model.
 The press cycle lasted weeks.
-The company’s workforce had been cut by roughly 22% in the months prior — a reduction attributed at least in part to the AI rollout.
+Klarna’s headcount had fallen from roughly 5,500 employees at the end of 2022 to around 3,400 by late 2024 — a roughly 38% reduction driven by a combination of the AI deployment and a companywide hiring freeze.
+Attribution of any specific share to the AI assistant, rather than general cost discipline, remains contested.
+(Bloomberg reporting; Klarna public financials)

 The reversal did not receive the same press coverage as the original announcement.
 That asymmetry is worth noting: the hype cycle documents the deployment, not the correction.
 This memo exists to document the correction.